near/near-sdk-rs/HELP.md

 }
 ```

+While this style of public and private methods are familiar from other programming contexts, smart contracts also have a more unique need: public methods (exported as part of the contract interface; callable via [cross-contract calls](https://docs.near.org/docs/tutorials/contracts/cross-contract-calls)) that are only callable by the contract itself (such as [`ft_resolve_transfer`](https://nomicon.io/Standards/Tokens/FungibleTokenCore.html#reference-level-explanation) for Fungible Token contracts).

+We call such methods _callbacks_.

-## Callbacks
+### Callbacks

-Callbacks have to be public methods exported from the contract, they needs to be called using a function call.
+Callbacks have to be public methods exported from the contract, and need to be called using a function call.

-If you're using callbacks, makes sure you check the predecessor to avoid someone else from calling it.
+If you're using callbacks, make sure you check the predecessor to prevent someone else from calling it.

 There is an macro decorator `#[private]` that checks that the current account ID is equal to the predecessor account ID.